CianciarusoCataldo/modular-app/README.md

 ### APP_NAME
-Your app name, used in various part of the application:
+Your app name, used, with no changes, in various part of the application:
 - Every page title is composed by <APP_NAME> - <PAGE_TITLE>
 - The APP_NAME is showed inside the Header and at the top of the Drawer

+You can easily change this behaviour inside `AppDrawer` and `AppHeader` components (both components are are located into `app/components/moecules` folder).
+To retrieve this parameter, use `getAppName` redux selector.

 :red_circle: **IMPORTANT: set your custom app name also inside `public/manifest.json`, `public/index.html` and `package.json` files.**